 For more original poker content head to

-To float the flop successfully, make sure to remember these three things:
+To three bet light successfully you have to remember these three things:

 Follow PokerListings.com for more original poker content: